Click the banner above to apply.

 CWA’s various buoys from nearshore to far offshore have a range of sensors gathering a variety of data.
 Here are some examples of the data parameters currently gathered from buoys around the Lake Erie Watershed:

-  Environmental exposure to lead is of great concern, especially to our most vulnerable populations, including children and pregnant women.
-For over 50 years, the U.S. has been implementing legislation to mitigate the harmful effects of lead.
-Recent events like the water crisis in Flint, Michigan have again brought lead-related water issues to the forefront.
-Lead can enter water systems as a result of the corrosion of lead-containing plumbing materials.
-As we face aging water infrastructure across the country, the US EPA began evaluating stricter regulations surrounding the elimination of lead in water service lines.
+Environmental exposure to lead can have significant health impacts, especially to our most vulnerable populations, including children, pregnant women, and the elderly.
+Though the U.S. has been implementing legislation to mitigate the harmful effects of lead for over 50 years, events like the water crisis in Flint, Michigan have put a new spotlight on lead exposure which can enter water systems as a result of the corrosion of lead-containing pipes and plumbing materials.
+As we face aging water infrastructure across the country, the US EPA has been evaluating stricter regulations around the use of lead in water service lines.

-  In January 2021, the US Federal Government and EPA created a requirement for water utilities across the country to provide a complete materials inventory of the water service lines within their distribution system by 2024, accounting for both utility-owned and customer-owned portions of the water service line.
+Currently, the US EPA is targeting 2024 for water utilities across the country to provide a complete materials inventory of the water service lines within their distribution systems.

 This development represents a pivotal market driver for innovations in the detection of lead service lines in the very near future.
 Utilities have few ways of effectively and accurately identifying these antiquated service lines across their entire territories without physically excavating and examining each individual line, making this approach impractical and prohibitively expensive.

 There is an urgent need for a technology to detect service line materials in situ, without the need for excavation.
 The creation of a tool or technology that is capable of detecting service line materials including lead, copper, and galvanized steel, to an efficiency of 90% or greater without excavation would serve as an asset to the water industry in achieving this EPA regulatory requirement.